-Contains sulfites is often written in the back of a bottle.
+Contains sulfites is often written in the back label of a bottle.

 But what does it really mean?

-Sulfur Dioxide (SO2) is a preservative permitted in winemaking.
+Sulfur Dioxide (SO2) is a chemical permitted in winemaking.

-No wine is sulfite-free, as they are a natural product of fermentation.
+No wine is sulfite-free, as sulfites are natural products of fermentation.

-First used by Romans who burned sulfur candles (fumigation) to keep bugs off their wine.
+First used by Romans who burned sulfur candles (fumigation) to keep bugs off their wine barrels.

 Today we know that sulfites have antibiotic and antioxidant action.

-They also prevent browning in wine and dried fruit such apricots and figs.
+They also prevent browning in wine and in dried fruit such apricots and figs.

 Products keep the original color appearance, and avoid rotting.